nielsvaneck/render-md-mermaid/README.md

 A GitHub Action and utility for rendering Mermaid-JS diagrams in MD files for display on GitHub.

 Documentation is good.
 Diagrams are good.
 But with all good things, if they are hard to do, we do less of them.
 [Mermaid](https://mermaid-js.github.io/mermaid/#/) makes it very easy to create diagrams and this tool makes using Mermaid diagrams in Markdown documents a breeze.
-It is inspired by Typora's Mermaid support and uses a simple trick that hides the diagram source and display a rendered diagram image instead.
+It is inspired by [Typora's Mermaid support](https://support.typora.io/Draw-Diagrams-With-Markdown/) and uses a simple trick that hides the diagram source and displays a rendered diagram image instead, when reading the document on GitHub.
 Keeping diagrams up-to-date is easy because the diagram source is in the Markdown file.
 No need to go off to the live-editor and copy things back and forth.

 `render-md-mermaid` will pick up any Mermaid graph in Markdown files that is defined as: